Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 drivers found on various Alveo shells.
 See :ref:`alveo_platform_overview`.

-The instantiation of specific group driver or xleaf driver is completely data driven based on meta data (mostly in device tree format) found through VSEC capability and inside firmware files, such as platform xsabin or user xclbin file.
+The instantiation of specific group driver or xleaf driver is completely data driven based on metadata (mostly in device tree format) found through VSEC capability and inside firmware files, such as platform xsabin or user xclbin file.